15 Perennials You Should Plant in September for Spring Color

 Otherwise known as hibiscus, the Rose of Sharon adds a tropical feel to gardens in zones 5-8.

-Rose of Sharon is a relative of those tropical hibiscus flowers you see on your tropical vacation, or may plant as an annual, and also as a perennial.
+Rose of Sharon is a relative of those tropical hibiscus flowers you see on your tropical vacation.
 This shrub is a hardier version of those plants.
 These shrubs are woody and can grow quite tall if you don’t prune them back.
+They are known to invade native ecosystems, so choosing a non-invasive cultivar for your region is best.

-The flowers come in more subtle hues of white, pink, purple, and blue all of which feature a darker throat than the petals.
+The flowers come in more subtle hues of white, pink, purple, and blue, all of which feature a darker throat than the petals.
 This shrub can grow almost anywhere and once they are mature they don’t require much care at all.
-Prune for shape, and pull young seedlings if you wish!

 Sea Holly